erewok/flask-opinions/README.md

 A `requirements.txt` file has also been provided for those who want to use another virtual environment tool (such as pyenv, pipenv, etc).

+Further, the `requirements.txt` dependency list is used for building a Docker image, because the equivalent Miniconda images are large (2GB+) and somewhat unwieldy (activating and running projects takes more effort).

 ### Environment Variables and Secrets

 This project demonstrates two different ways to retrieve secrets: from environment variables and from files.